 In order to implement the new Ionizing Radiation Protection Act and to realize the policy of e-administration so as to effectively control the utilization of radioactive materials and equipment capable of producing ionizing radiation, the AEC started the use of the Radiation Protection Control System (RPCS) on February 1, 2003 for the better protection of the public from radiation hazard.
-The RPCS puts the management of personnel qualifications, business operators' capability, import/export of radioactive materials and equipment, etc. into a computer-controlled management system.
+The RPCS puts the management of personnel qualifications, business operators' capability, import/export of radioactive materials and equipment, etc. into two computer-controlled management systems (the E-Trade Facilitation for Radioactive Materials and Radiation Equipment System and the E-Control Radiation Protection Online Service System).